NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ##### Tree-shaking

-Bundlers can also reduce code size with [Tree-Shaking](https://en.wikipedia.org/wiki/Tree_shaking); by removing code that static analysis shows to be unreachable from the bundle's entry points.
+Bundlers can also reduce code size with [Tree-Shaking](https://en.wikipedia.org/wiki/Tree_shaking); by removing any code that static analysis shows to be unreachable from the bundle's entry points.
 Outside web circles, this concept is more generally known as [Dead-code Elimination](https://en.wikipedia.org/wiki/Dead-code_elimination).

 Here is an example of source code: